 Is it safe to travel to Egypt as a woman wearing very revealing clothes?
 Egypt is a conservative country.
 Nearly all Egyptians, both male and female, dress modestly.
 In major cities like Cairo, Aswan and Luxor, most Egyptians don’t really care how foreigners choose to dress.
 However, women travellers who wear very revealing clothes are likely to attract attention, and possibly even some amount of verbal harassment.

 Of course, in coastal resorts like Sharm El-Sheikh, female tourists that wear revealing clothing are a sight which most locals are familiar with.
-However, when you are visiting popular tourist sites and/or using public transport, women travellers should dress modestly.
+However, when you are visiting popular tourist sites and/or using public transport, women travelers should dress modestly.

 2. Keep a Hotel Business Card with You